What is Dyslexia?

 Worldwide there are many different definitions.

-In the UK, significant organisations such as British Dyslexia Association (BDA)
+In the UK, significant organisations such as the British Dyslexia Association (BDA) has adopted the Delphi definition of dyslexia.

 Dyslexic thinkers have some profound, potentially